diego589/Mini-AB-Filament-Sensor/README.md

 ![f4](/Images/Unload.png)

 6. Insert a magnet in **3**, it should repel the magnet in **1**.
 If you inserted it in the wrong orientation use an 1.5 or 2mm drill bit to remove it out of the hole
-7. Prepare hall sensor, solder resistor at least 10 cm from the sensor
+7. Prepare hall sensor, solder resistor at no less than 10 cm from the sensor

 ![f5](/Images/u18.PNG)